 With 64% of Southeast Asia’s SMEs ranking technology as the top investment priority in 2020, setting up the right digital infrastructure, processes and supply chains will serve as the baseline for this transformation.

 Pivoting logistics and delivery models to capture growth opportunities

 New technologies are enabling increased visibility into supply chains, revolutionizing the logistics sector.
 Innovations such as Artificial intelligence (AI) have reshaped predictive intelligence, in that businesses can now estimate consumer demand more accurately and systems are able to gather data and synthesize it to make reliable forecasts that help companies better plan their shipping needs.

-For deliveries that require temperature control in the health sector, SenseAware is another innovation that FedEx has designed to help businesses – especially healthcare and pharma companies - navigate the future of logistics.
+At FedEx, our cold-chain solution SenseAware is another innovation to help businesses requiring temperature-control – especially healthcare and pharma companies - navigate the future of logistics.
 Sensaware tracks time, humidy levels, temperature and other aspeccts for sensitive packages that require very specific shipping conditions and round-the-clock visibility.

 Leveraging global trade opportunities for sustainable SME growth